-WFRP based in The Empire.
-The action takes place in a riverside inn, which can be almost anywhere.
+his short adventure can be used in any game of wFRP based in The Empire.
+The action takes place in a rivers ide inn, which can be almost anywhere.
 If some of the titles and place names are changed, this can be set in almost any part of the Old World.